Glimmerina/rustbook-tutorials/Chapter-19/note.md

 And if I had brought my macbook with me, I could have gotten many hours of Rust in.
 I am a fool.
 I'm grateful to have not had the extra carry weight, but I lament the time lost.
 I am sorry, Crab.

 (V)(;,,;)(V)

+Day 4:

+Two very intense days followed by a full day of getting a research paper fully prepared, proofed and ready to send to a publisher.
+If it gets published then it will all be worth it but oh my gosh, I am in dire need of a day off.
+And I won't get one until Sunday.
+Oh no.

+I'm watching videos on Rust whenever possible to keep the crab fresh on my mind.
+I'm really eager to try making a full little game with Rust now.
+Nothing massive or complex, but I think it will be a good exercise to test what I've learned and begin independently applying skills with no tutorial content to back me up.
+We will see how it goes.
+But for now, more long days to endure.